Skip to main content

 • Streaming transport (bobravoz-grpc)

 • Best-effort by default.
 When delivery.semantics=at_least_once and replay is enabled, the hub provides at-least-once delivery with replay on reconnect.
+Completion is tracked when the downstream Engram finishes a packet, not when the SDK first reads it.
 In-memory buffers can still drop messages on overflow in best-effort modes.
 See Transport Settings.

 Delivery matrix (current)